 The director of Grounds Operations will ensure that all trash cans and any materials on campus that can be moved by wind force are secured or relocated to a safe area.

 All supervisors will make arrangements to have crews alerted so that they can be called in to work as needed after normal hours.

-The associate vice president for Facilities, when notified by the director of the Round Rock Campus of an emergency situation, will notify the appropriate Facilities personnel or contract support staff to report to their job stations.
+The AVP for Facilities, when notified by Round Rock personnel of an emergency situation, will notify the appropriate Facilities personnel or contract support staff to report to their job stations.

 Position Date Associate Vice President for Facilities April 1 ONY